White-Whale-Defi-Platform/white-whale-core/README.md

 ## Building and Deploying Migaloo

-To build and deploy Migaloo´s smart contracts we have created a series of scripts under `scripts/`.
-You need at least Rust v1.64.0 to compile the contracts.
+To build and deploy Migaloo´s smart contracts there are a series of deployment scripts under `scripts/`.
+You need at least Rust v1.65.0 to compile the contracts.

 ### Build scripts